 In winter, bring a pair of slides, mules or flat-outs so you won’t have to wear your tall boots or walk in your socks or tights inside the house.
 It’s just polite courtesy not to spill your host’s carpets with snow splash or wet footwear.
 Of course, bringing a pair of shoes requires a larger bag than a clutch.
 However, whether or not you have to bring shoes, your bag should clearly be outside the territory of black tie or work tote.
 See the bags shown below as examples.
 They meet the bill.

-Further Dinner Outfit Suggestions and What Else to Think about
+Further Dinner Outfit Suggestions

-The panels above show some dinner outfit ideas.
-What about skinny white jeans with a silky, slouchy print top, floral cardigan or blouse (panel 1)?
-What about slouchy printed pants with a silk tank top and a cropped jeans jacket?
 Don’t wear wide leg or palazzo pants, when it is the first time you are invited by this host.
 You want to know that you will not have to take off your shoes!
 Pants cut for plateau shoes become a hazard without them!

 That is also true for any pants and jeans cut for heels.

-Stylist’s tip: When the party takes place at a friend’s house in winter, make sure that your outerwear can take it that the host/ess throws every coat just onto their bed.
+Tip: When the party takes place at a friend’s house in winter, make sure that your outerwear can take it that the host/ess throws every coat just onto their bed.
 Very Alaskan.
 In other words, you should be able to stick your gloves into the pockets of the coat, and the scarf and hat into its sleeves.

 Dress for Success: Dinner Party Does and Don’ts

-- Wear something related to the theme for a theme party.
+• Wear something related to the theme for a theme party.
 See this guide how to shop your closet for a costume.

-- Don’t outdress the hostess.
+• Don’t out-dress the hostess.

-- Bring a thoughtful gift.
+• Bring a thoughtful gift.

-- In rainy or snowy weather, bring a pair of shoes to wear in the house to not spill the carpet.
+• In rainy or snowy weather, bring a pair of shoes to wear in the house to not spill the carpet.

-- Keep the location in mind.
+• Keep the location in mind.

-- Keep your relation to the hosts in mind.
+• Keep your relation to the hosts in mind.
 If it’s your boss don’t go wild with your look and accessorizing.

 Dinning Invitation Courtesy